Healthy Reasons to Cook and Eat in Kansa Utensils

 • Regular use of Kansa utensils in cooking and kansa thali for serving is known to slow down the ageing process.

-How do I know if my Kansa is pure?
+How to Know if Kansa is Pure?

 • One can test the purity of Kansa utensils by examining the sounds they make.
 If hit softly, Kansa should give a rich vibrating sound similar to chimes or temple bells.